SeVazRam/Optimization/Evolutionary_Algorithms (EA)/Evolution_Strategy/readme.md

 - **Self-Adaptive ES**: Each individual carries and evolves its own mutation parameters.
 - **CMA-ES (Covariance Matrix Adaptation Evolution Strategy)**: Advanced variant that adapts full covariance matrices for intelligent mutation scaling and directionality.

+## PseudoCodes
+(1+1) Evolution Strategy

+Description:
+Single parent generates one offspring.
+The offspring replaces the parent only if it has better fitness.

+Pseudocode:
+1. Initialize x (solution) and σ (mutation step size)
+2. While stopping criterion not met:
+    a.
+Generate offspring: x' = x + σ * N(0, I)
+    b.
+If f(x') < f(x):
+        - x ← x'
+    c.
+Optionally adapt σ
+3. Return best solution found

+(μ, λ) Evolution Strategy

+Description:
+A population of μ parents generates λ offspring (λ > μ).
+Only offspring compete for survival.
+The best μ offspring form the next generation.

+Pseudocode:
+1. Initialize a population of μ parents and σ
+2. While stopping criterion not met:
+    a.
+For i = 1 to λ:
+        - Randomly select a parent
+        - Generate offspring: child_i = parent + σ * N(0, I)
+    b.
+Evaluate fitness of all offspring
+    c.
+Select the μ best offspring to form new parents
+3. Return best solution found

+(μ+1) Evolution Strategy

+Description:
+A population of μ parents generates a single offspring per generation.
+The offspring competes against the parents, and the μ best individuals are selected for the next generation.

+Pseudocode:
+1. Initialize a population of μ parents and σ
+2. While stopping criterion not met:
+    a.
+Randomly select one parent
+    b.
+Generate offspring: child = parent + σ * N(0, I)
+    c.
+Evaluate fitness of all parents and the child
+    d.
+Select the μ best individuals from parents + child
+3. Return best solution found

+ (μ + λ) Evolution Strategy

+Description:
+A population of μ parents generates λ offspring.
+Both parents and offspring compete together, and the μ best individuals form the next generation (elitist strategy).

+Pseudocode:
+1. Initialize a population of μ parents and σ
+2. While stopping criterion not met:
+    a.
+For i = 1 to λ:
+        - Randomly select a parent
+        - Generate offspring: child_i = parent + σ * N(0, I)
+    b.
+Evaluate fitness of all offspring and parents
+    c.
+Select the μ best individuals from parents + offspring
+3. Return best solution found

 ## Applications

 - Engineering optimization (e.g., aerodynamic design)